To view music and service details for upcoming services, please view our Calendar and select a specific service.

 Music sung at St. George’s covers a wide range of periods from the 16th century to the present.
 We combine the English cathedral choral tradition with the needs and desires of the congregation to be actively involved in the liturgy of the church.

 The hymn book in use at St. George’s is the full music edition of the 1998 hymn book of the Anglican Church of Canada, Common Praise.
-To assist the congregation, the weekly leaflet includes much of the music sung during the service.

 The Stewart M. Thomson trophy was donated to the Winnipeg Music Festival in 2004 by members of his family.
 This trophy is awarded for the most outstanding performance in Boys Vocal classes, 10 years of age and under.